OpenTechSchool/python-beginners/docs/en/functions.rst

 .. important::

-   Python uses *identing with whitespace* to identify blocks of code that belong together.
+   Python uses *indenting with whitespace* to identify blocks of code that belong together.
 In Python a block (like the function definitions shown above) is introduced with a colon at the end of the line and subsequent commands are indented --- usually 4 spaces